-Forget meat!
-These vegan roast recipes will ensure you have the most delicious Christmas dinner you've ever eaten.
+Forget meat - these vegan roast recipes will ensure you have the most delicious vegan Christmas dinner you've ever eaten.

 Christmas is coming, and the challenge of Christmas dinner awaits!
-Luckily for us, vegan Christmas dinners can be varied and bursting with flavour.
+Luckily for us, a vegan Christmas dinner can be varied and full of flavour.

 Let us prove it to you with these vegan roast recipes to make your whole roast – main, stuffing and sides – the best it can be for the festive season.